angulardart/angular/doc/router/migration.md

 ### Why OnActivate instead of OnInit?

-Since the routes exist as an Input(), the router-outlet must be init in order for the route tree to be defined.
-Thus, the router will initialize components when trying to find the match the route to navigate.
+Since the routes exist as an Input(), the router-outlet must be initialized in order for the route tree to be defined.
+Thus, the router will initialize components while trying to match a path before navigation.
 Therefore, a component may be initialized but not actually rendered.

-OnActivate will have the same guarantees as OnInit, but be safe with the router.
+OnActivate can be used in place of OnInit for initializion after the component is rendered.
+Note that unlike OnInit, OnActivate will be called after the component's template bindings are changed detected.
+This means any state initialized in OnActivate will be null for the initial change detection pass.